deansmile/SSRL-VPR/README.md

 To fix weight of the pretrained model, uncomment line 411-413 in mae-NetVlad/main.py.

-Edit the content after "python" on line 16 in test.SBATCH to the following:
 #### Cluster
 ```
 python mae-NetVlad/main.py --mode=cluster --pooling=netvlad --num_clusters=64